Francis Key Brooke: Episcopacy

-Brooke was elected by the General Convention to be the first Missionary Bishop of Oklahoma and was consecrated on January 6, 1893, in Grace Cathedral by Presiding Bishop Daniel S. Tuttle.
+Brooke was elected by the General Convention to be the first Missionary Bishop of Oklahoma and was consecrated on January 6, 1893, in Grace Cathedral with Presiding Bishop Daniel S. Tuttle as chief consecrator.
 In 1895, his title changed to Missionary Bishop of Oklahoma and Indian Territory.
 Brooke established Trinity Church in Guthrie, Oklahoma, as his cathedral church until 1908, when he moved the diocesan headquarters to Oklahoma City and established St Paul's Cathedral.
 During his episcopacy the Missionary District of Oklahoma was divided in two, with the creation of the Missionary District of Eastern Oklahoma, which was reunited with the Missionary District of Oklahoma in 1919.
 Brooke died in office on October 22, 1918, in Chicago and was buried at Gambier, Ohio.

 Family

-Brooke had married Mildred R. Baldwin on January 5, 1881.
+Brooke married Mildred Ruth Baldwin (1859-1928) on January 5, 1881.
 They had one son who died in 1907.
-Mildred died in 1928.
+Mildred died on August 23, 1928.